 For more informations on the African American Leadership Academy, visit their website http://aalacademy.org/.

 * United Way of Central Ohio serves as a fiscal agent for this initiative.

-The mission of Alvis is to innovate and deliver evidence-based human service programs that empower those we serve to build successful and productive lives.
-Our vision is that communities believe each person's potential is more important than their past.
-With over 50 years of experience, Alvis provides research-based reentry programs for individuals with criminal justice histories.
+Alvis provides research-based reentry programs for individuals with justice histories and/or substance use and behavioral issues.
 We also serve people with intellectual or developmental disabilities who face challenges as they seek to live independently.
-At Alvis, we give people the inspiration, the encouragement, and the tools they need to turn their lives around 180 degrees.
+Alvis serves more than 8,000 men, women, young adults and children in Ohio each year, and our programs indirectly impact tens of thousands more.
+At Alvis, we give people the inspiration, the encouragement and the tools they need to turn their lives around 180 degrees.

 2100 Stella Court (43215)

 The American Red Cross, through its strong network of volunteers, donors and partners, is always there in times of need.
 We aspire to turn compassion into action so that: all people affected by disaster across the country and around the world receive care, shelter and hope; our communities are prepared for disasters; everyone in our country has access to safe, lifesaving blood and blood products; all members of our armed services and their families find support and comfort whenever needed; and in an emergency, there are always trained individuals nearby, ready to use their Red Cross skills to save lives.

 As a community leader, United Way of Central Ohio goes beyond funding.
 We take a strategic approach, and we’re collaborating across the entire community to fight poverty at its roots.
 Here is a sampling of the many organizations and efforts we’re leading, convening or partnering with to identify and address central Ohio’s most pressing issues: